 [INFO]: Service account apigee-metrics@project_id.iam.gserviceaccount.com already exists. ...
 [INFO]: The service account might have keys associated with it.
 It is recommended to use existing keys.
 Press: y to generate new keys.(this does not de-activate existing keys) Press: n to skip generating new keys.

-- Now, create the rest of the service accounts:
+- Now, create the rest of the service accounts using the following commands:

 ./tools/create-service-account apigee-synchronizer ./service-accounts